CODE OF CONDUCT

 Why a form?
 Because verbal complaints can get lost or misunderstood.
 Just like filing a report with a trusted authority, this form gives us a clear starting point for action.

-If filling out a form doesn’t feel right for you, please immediately reach out to one of us: Lola, Gary, Harnoor, Diara, or Stacy.
+If filling out a form doesn’t feel right for you, please immediately reach out to one of us: Diara@tribebaltimore.com and Radha@tribebaltimore.com.
 We’ll create a support plan together.

 Note: If your report involves another person in the community, we’ll need to speak with them too to ensure fairness and clarity.